Skip to content

 Type Description

-A dictionary of collection data for the collection with the given ID.
+A dictionary of collection data for the collection with the given ID, and a list of the member items.

 Source code in datalab_api/__init__.py